daltonrpruitt/VSCode-Extension-LearnProgLang/README.md

-# vscodeextensiontest README
+# Learn Programming Languages VS Code Extension README

-This is the README for your extension "vscodeextensiontest".
-After writing up a brief description, we recommend including the following sections.
+This extension for Visual Studio Code is meant to help new programming learners find useful resources quickly.

 ## Features